 Mima Moments, Experience Design Team

-Whats a design initiative the team is particularly proud of, and why?
+What is a design initiative the team is particularly proud of, and why?
 What made it successful?

 Adam: For me, the Till the Coast is Clear project.
 This was a social impact project that we developed with the community interest company, about ocean plastic collection point behaviour change signage.
-They are a Devon based charity and we used behaviour change and information design to pull together different skill sets from across Mima to help engage the public to clean up the beaches and protect the marine life down there.
+They are a Devon based charity and we used behaviour change and information design, together with different skill sets from across Mima to help engage the public to clean up the beaches and protect the marine life down there.
+For me it showed that we could use our skill sets to have real world impact to help the environment and help people.

 Paul: Mine would be Design to Deliver.
 We were helping SMEs who were trying to make a positive difference to nature.
 It was really collaborative in the way the project was set up as well as everybody's attitudes from all the different organisations.
 They were all really focused on that big goal and you could tell that everyone was putting in that extra bit of effort into how we work together across different teams.